 Students will gain an understanding of proper nutrition and nutrition practices.
 The staff responsible for each individual classroom will provide basic knowledge of nutrition combined with skill-based practice activities and will use instructional techniques and strategies designed to promote healthy eating habits.

-We receive fresh fruits and/or vegetables from the FFV program and these are distributed to classes PK-8.
-Otherwise, teachers and parents bring healthy snacks to the classrooms.
+Teachers and parents bring healthy snacks to the classrooms.

-We have an in-house lunch service.
+We have an in-house breakfast and lunch service.

-Functioning greenhouse and established gardening class.
+Functioning greenhouse and permaculture and gardening curricula

 Students involved in decisions of healthy snacks for field trips.

-Organization of food drive with instruction of food labels and food pyramid.
+Instruction of food labels and food pyramid.

 Science projects concerning food, energy and sustainability.